-Fingal Edinburgh, the former service vessel for the Northern Lighthouse Board has been transformed into a luxury hotel, and now welcomes guests on board at her permanent mooring in Leith.
-I caught up with Kirsty, the Guest Relations Manager, for a private tour.
+Fingal Edinburgh, the former service vessel for the Northern Lighthouse Board has been transformed into a luxury hotel, and now welcomes guests onboard at her permanent mooring in Leith.
+I met up with Kirsty, the Guest Relations Manager, for a private tour.

 This post may contain affiliate links.
 You can read my affiliate policy here.

 Following a fantastic lighthouse cruise in June 2019 around the Inner Hebrides with some friends from the Association of Lighthouse Keepers, we left Oban and headed to Leith, Edinburgh’s port, along Ocean Drive, past the cruise terminal and Royal Yacht Britannia.
 Here, in Alexandra Dock, we found Fingal, now permanently moored, looking graceful and majestic once more, beautifully painted in a deep navy with bright red waterline, and most importantly, the words FINGAL proudly adorning her bow and stern once more.